mudrasone/dotfiles/README.md

 brew install choppsv1/term24/tmux
 ```

-* Prefix is ^a
+* Prefix is `control` + `a`
-* See .tmux.conf for full configuration details
+* See `tmux.conf` for full configuration details

 ## Neovim

-Currently using Neovim which can be installed via pip3: `pip3 install neovim`.
+Currently using Neovim which can be installed via pip3, `pip3 install neovim`.
 A great tutorial for learning Vim can be found [here](http://yannesposito.com/Scratch/en/blog/Learn-Vim-Progressively/).

 This setup requires ctags, which can be installed with `brew install ctags`.